-This is a way to stop you from going around and around in circles about what to actually put in your program card because now you’ve got the detail of how intense they need to be training and also the time they’re going to be training and the training type that they’re going to be doing in those sessions.
+This is a way to stop you from going around and around in circles about what to actually put in your program card because now you’ve got the detail of how intense they need to be training.
+You even know which training systems they need to be using, all you need to address now is the timings and the exercises.

 It makes it laser-focused on what you need to include on every single program card.

 Do you want more confidence in your ability to get a result as a FitPro?

 Find out how you can improve your training knowledge and application simultaneously in 31 days

 FITPRO-31 is not another course with more exams or for trainee fitness peep… far from it.

 It’s all about Practical application of Training Knowledge and building your CONFIDENCE as a FITPRO

 You’ll supercharge your confidence and knowledge to work with clients and guarantee their goals.

 I guarantee you’ll have hundreds of “ah ha” moments as you progress your knowledge in coaching, planning, nutrition and behaviour change.

 If you are constantly doubting your ability to get a result with a client and you want to build your confidence with more knowledge and practical application